 High-speed broadband becoming the norm in 2004 and 2005.
 This is what lets us load photos and videos instantly, as well as enjoy a mobile connection.

 The world of social media developed into what it is today.
-Facebook was founded in 2004, YouTube came in 2005, Twitter was in 2006, and Instagram debuted in 2009.
+Facebook was founded in 2004, YouTube came in 2005, Twitter was in 2006, Instagram debuted in 2009, and TikTok launched in 2016, each platform with anywhere from hundreds of millions of users to multiple billions.

 The introduction of the iPhone in 2007.
 We had cell phones before 2007, but the iPhone revolutionized the world of smartphones and how we digest and create content on the go.